-This ancient temple in the state holds a revered space among pilgrims especially for the mythological legends and history associated with it.
-The temple also finds mentions in the Hindu epics of the Ramayana and the Mahabharata.
+This ancient temple in the state holds a revered space among pilgrims, especially for the mythological legends and history associated with it.
+The temple is also finds mention in the Hindu epics of the Ramayana and the Mahabharata.

 The fact that the temple is deemed to be as pious as the pilgrimage town of Kashi in northern India has bestowed upon it the name of Dakshin Kashi (Kashi of the South).